-As part of the continuing drive to provide safe, accessible and high-quality care for patients, the NHS has seen the emergence of new medical associate professions (MAPs) working across multi-professional teams.
+First introduced in 2015 as part of the continuing drive to provide safe, accessible and high-quality care for patients, the NHS has seen the expansion of medical associate professions (MAPs) working across multi-professional teams.

 This article explains what these job roles are about, what that means for employers and resources to support their implementation.

-Physician associates have completed a generalist medical education covering a broad medical curriculum.
-They aid medical staff and are accountable for ensuring that the care of patients is of a high standard at all times.
-Physician associates work in hospitals, general practices and can also be deployed in mental health settings.
+PAs are accountable for ensuring that the care of patients is of a high standard at all times.
+PAs work in hospitals, general practices and can also be deployed in mental health settings.
 The first physician associate roles were introduced to the NHS in 2003.

 AAs were first introduced in the NHS in 2004.
-AAs are trained, skilled individuals who work as part of a multi-disciplinary anaesthesia team and have been trained to provide anaesthetic procedures under the supervision of a consultant anaesthetist.
-Overall responsibility for the anaesthesia care of the patient remains with the named consultant anaesthetist at all times.
+AAs are trained, skilled individuals who work as part of a multi-disciplinary anaesthesia team and have been trained to provide anaesthetic procedures under the supervision of a named senior doctor.
+Overall responsibility for the anaesthesia care of the patient remains with the named senior anaesthetist at all times.

-Employers have important roles to play in ensuring that they have planned and modelled their workforce well at a strategic level and that the incentive for introducing new or extended roles into the workforce is to improve service delivery and patient experience.
+Employers have an important role to play in ensuring that they have planned and modelled their workforce well at a strategic level, and that the incentive for introducing new or extended roles into the workforce is to improve service delivery and patient experience.